bbary/Muslim-Watch/README.md

-# Muslim-Watch
+# Garmin-Watch
-Garmin watch for muslims

-Muslim Watch is watch displaying one of God names in arabic every 3 hours.
+This watch displaying one of God names in arabic every 3 hours.
 It gives hijri date and time to next prayer.
 I used Aladhan.com API to get prayers time each day, you need to have internet (bleutooth connexion to your phone, or wifi) to work.